Quickstart: Create a chat room with Azure Functions and SignalR Service using C#

 Setting Suggested value Description Resource name Globally unique name Name that identifies your new SignalR Service instance.
 Valid characters are

 Subscription Your subscription The subscription under which this new SignalR Service instance is created.
 Resource Group myResourceGroup Name for the new resource group in which to create your SignalR Service instance.
 Location West US Choose a region near you.
 Pricing tier Free Try Azure SignalR Service for free.
 Unit count Not applicable Unit count specifies how many connections your SignalR Service instance can accept.
 It is only configurable in the Standard tier.
+Service mode Serverless For use with Azure Functions or REST API.

 Select Create to start deploying the SignalR Service instance.